AGSArchitect/GrowthModeling/README.md

 ## Coefficients

-The proposed model has 34 coefficients that can be adjusted to perform various business growth experiments, including defining multiple rate plans and modeling those simultaneously to analyze profitability under different growth conditions.
+The proposed model has 34 coefficients, all of which can be individually adjusted to create various business growth conditions.
+Some of the conditions can include using various computing units, adjusting the desired utilization, modifying the number of data replicas, or optimizing the cost of data operations.

 | No.  | Coefficient | Value         | Description                                                      |
 | ---: | ---:        | :---          | :---                                                             |